 Otherwise, use a pizza cutter to cut the dough into 1/2 to 1 inch bite-sized pieces.

 Here’s a time-saving tip.
 At this point the pretzel dough needs to be dipped into a hot water and baking soda mixture to get its signature flavor.
 Rather than boiling a pot of water, just heat the water for about 1 1/2 minutes in the microwave, until it is very hot.
-Add baking powder to the hot water and carefully mix.
-Use a slotted spoon to dip the pizza bites into the baking powder and water mixture and then transfer to a baking sheet lined with parchment paper.
+Add baking soda to the hot water and carefully mix.
+Use a slotted spoon to dip the pizza bites into the baking soda and water mixture and then transfer to a baking sheet lined with parchment paper.
 Sprinkle coarse salt on top of the pretzel bites, if desired.

 Bake the pretzel bites in a 425 degree F oven for about 7 minutes or until they are lightly browned.